-Without the Levitical system being fully in place, it is impossible to properly observe the festal, weekly Sabbath.
-There was more involved than rest from labor in keeping the Sabbath.
+Without the Levitical system, it is impossible to properly observe the weekly Sabbath.
+There was much more involved than merely resting from labor in order to keep the Biblical Sabbath.
 When the Levitical Priesthood came to an end and the veil was rent in twain from top to bottom the festal Sabbath likewise came to an end.

 According to the Scriptures, the Sabbath was one of the FEASTS OF THE LORD!
-The sacrificial system is deeply embedded into Biblical Sabbath-keeping, and for good reason!
+It is important for us to understand that the sacrificial system is deeply embedded into Biblical Sabbath-keeping, and for good reason!

 Speak unto the children of Israel, and say unto them, Concerning the feasts of the LORD, which ye shall proclaim to be holy convocations, even these are my feasts.
 3 Six days shall work be done: but the seventh day is the Sabbath of rest, an holy convocation; ye shall do no work therein: it is the sabbath of the LORD in all your dwellings.
 4 These are the feasts of the LORD, even holy convocations, which ye shall proclaim in their seasons.